The IDFA DocLab Open Call for Festival Commissions is now closed. Questions about this call? Check out our FAQs below.

 1. I have a great idea for a project, but I have not started with the execution yet.
 Can I submit a proposal?

 Yes.
 We welcome interactive and immersive projects that are currently in development or in the early stages of production.
-If your project is already in production, please include in your proposal details about funding from other partners or otherwise allocated funds.
+If your project is already in production, please include details in your proposal about funding from other partners or otherwise allocated funds.

 3. Can I submit a finished project?

-Examples of proposed projects include technologically innovative works such as a collective virtual reality experience, a sensory installation using the audience’s biometric data, or a live performance combined with machine learning.
-But it may also be an innovation of existing interactive technologies, such as smartphones, internet browsers, game consoles, or head-mounted displays.
-Whatever the format, the proposal must result in a non-fiction artwork that can be experienced by our festival audience in November 2021.
+Examples of proposed projects include technologically innovative works such as a collective virtual reality experience, a sensory installation using the audience’s biometric data, an experimental full-dome experience, or a live performance combined with machine learning.
+The project can also be an innovation of existing interactive technologies such as smartphones, internet browsers, game consoles, or head-mounted displays.
+Whatever the format, the proposal must result in a non-fiction artwork that can be experienced by our festival audience in November 2022.

-For the realization, production, or development of the proposed project, we can offer a commissioning budget between €2,500 and €10,000.
-The total amount will depend on what is needed to realize the idea, how much funding is already in place, and the total number of selected proposals.
-We aim to financially support a total of four to eight projects in 2021.
-This year, we can also provide a limited number of projects additional support through matchmaking and consultation with partners and experts within our network, as well as artists, technologists and studios working in the interactive and immersive field.
+For the realization, production, or development of the proposed project, we can offer a commissioning budget between €2,500 and €10,000 per project.
+This budget is intended to cover artist fees, production costs, materials, and travel costs related to the installation and presentation of the work.
+We can offer basic technical support as well as a basic travel stipend corresponding to the program section the project is selected for.
+The total amount of the commission will depend on what is needed to realize the idea, how much funding is already in place, and the total number of selected proposals.
+We aim to financially support four to eight projects to premiere during the IDFA DocLab festival program 2022 with the addition of being considered for the DocLab competition sections.

-7. How should I outline what (financial) support I need?
+9. How should I outline what (financial) support I need?

-8. I have submitted a proposal.
+10. I’ve submitted a proposal.
 What happens now?

-10. I made a mistake in my entry form/proposal.
+11. I made a mistake in my entry form/proposal.
 Can I change it?